AntonyChR/orus-media-server/README.md

 ## Development Environment Setup

-To prepare the development environment for Orus media server, please ensure that you have the following software installed:
+To prepare the development environment:

-- Node.js 18 or higher
+- Node.js >= 18
-- Golang 1.17 or later
+- Golang >= 1.20

-Once you have the required software installed, follow these steps to install the necessary dependencies and data:
+To install the necessary dependencies and data:

 1. Clone the repository: